A Ranking Representation of Optimal Sequential Search: Identification under Alternative Model Specifications

-Unlike \cite{kim2010online}, where search cost is treated as a constant parameter, we model $c_{ij}$ as a random variable with an estimable distribution.
-For identification to remain stable under scale transformation, the distribution of $c_{ij}$ must be closed under scaling, meaning that if $c_{ij} \sim T(a_1, a_2, ..., a_K)$, then for any positive scalar $n$, it must also hold that $n \cdot c_{ij} \sim T(n a_1, n a_2, ..., n a_K)$.\footnote{The exponential distribution is a common example of this closure under scaling property. \cite{chung2025simulated} compared its estimation performance against the log-normal distribution, which does not share the property, and found the former to be more stable.
-Other examples include uniform distributions with boundaries as parameters.} When this condition holds, normalizing $\sigma_\varepsilon$ is sufficient for identification, allowing the estimation to focus solely on the parameters determining $c_{ij}$'s distribution.
-However, if this condition is not met, both $\sigma_\varepsilon$ and the parameters of $c_{ij}$ must be estimated simultaneously, adding complexity and often requiring additional distributional assumptions to prevent fragile identification.
+Unlike \cite{kim2010online}'s specification, $c_{ij}$ is set as a random variable with an estimable distribution.
+To ensure stable identification under scale transformations, the distribution of $c_{ij}$ must be closed under scaling: if $c_{ij} \sim T(a_1, a_2, ..., a_K)$, then for any positive scalar $n$, it must hold that $n \cdot c_{ij} \sim T(n a_1, n a_2, ..., n a_K)$.\footnote{The exponential distribution is a standard example of a scale-closed family. \cite{chung2025simulated} found it to yield more stable estimates than the log-normal distribution, which lacks this property.
+Uniform distributions with parameterized bounds also satisfy scale closure.} When this condition holds, it suffices to normalize $\sigma_\varepsilon$ for model identification.
+Otherwise, $\sigma_\varepsilon$ and the parameters of $c_{ij}$ must be jointly estimated, which increases complexity and typically requires additional assumptions.

-We demonstrate this point in Table \ref{table:iden_Chung}.
-We estimate two simulated datasets based on different specifications: the first follows Equations \eqref{eq:chung2025_start}-\eqref{eq:chung2025_end}, while the second differs only in that $c_{ij}$ follows a log-normal distribution with a known variance.
-In both cases, $\sigma_\varepsilon$ in the data generation process is 1, while we compare different values of $\hat{\sigma}_\varepsilon$ that is preset for estimations.
-Across these estimates, the log likelihood values are nearly identical, and both the mean and heterogeneity of linear preferences are scale-invariant.
-When $\hat{\sigma}_\varepsilon = \sigma_\varepsilon$, likelihood estimation for both specifications accurately recovers the search cost.
-However, under the exponential distribution, $1/\lambda$ is scale-invariant with the change of $\hat{\sigma}_{\varepsilon}$, while under the log-normal specification, the estimates of the mean of $c_{ij}$ vary non-proportionally with $\hat{\sigma}_\varepsilon$ and are difficult to identify.
-As a result, the empirical identification of the search cost depends largely on extra assumptions.
+We illustrate this issue in Table \ref{table:iden_Chung} by estimating two simulated datasets under alternative specifications.
+The first follows Equations \eqref{eq:chung2025_start}-\eqref{eq:chung2025_end}, while the second replaces the cost distribution by specifying $c_{ij}$ as log-normally distributed with known variance.
+We set $\sigma_\varepsilon = 1$ and estimate the model under a range of preset values $\hat{\sigma}_\varepsilon$.
+Across specifications, the log-likelihood values and linear preference parameters are nearly identical and scale-invariant, indicating that these parameters are not identified without normalization.
+When $\hat{\sigma}_\varepsilon = \sigma_\varepsilon$, the search cost is accurately recovered in both cases.
+However, as reported in parentheses, the implied cost parameter behaves differently across distributions: under the exponential specification, the estimate of $1/\lambda$ remains proportional to $\hat{\sigma}_\varepsilon$, whereas under the log-normal specification, the estimate of $c_0$ varies non-proportionally.
+Thus, the scale property of the search cost identification depends on its distributional specification.